-- 10. Fire and Rescue-The Historic Preservation and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of fire and rescue facilities and concluded the following: - a.
+- [10.]
+12. Fire and Rescue-The Historic Preservation and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of fire and rescue facilities and concluded the following: - a.
 The existing fire engine service at Brandywine Fire Station, Company 40, located at 14201 Brandywine Road has a service travel time of 5.25 minutes, which is within the 5.25-minute travel time guideline for lots generally within 2,400 feet of Brandywine Road.
-Adequacy is based on road alignment and shall be further determined at the time of DSP.
-All other lots are beyond. - b.
-The existing ambulance service at Brandywine Fire Station, Company 40, located at 14201 Brandywine Road has a service travel time of 6.25 minutes, which is within the 6.25-minute travel time guideline for lots generally within 4,800 feet of Brandywine Road.
 Adequacy is based on road alignment and shall be further determined at the time of DSP.
 All other lots are beyond.